floklimm/democracyMarkovChain/README.md

 This code accompanies the manuscript:
-Quantifying the "end of history" through a Bayesian Markov-chain approach by Florian Klimm
+Quantifying the end of history through a Bayesian Markov-chain approach by Florian Klimm

 It allows the reproduction of all figures and results in the manuscript.
 In particular, this includes